-Rewrite and htaccess: Differences and Considerations When Migrating from NGINX and Apache to ServBay
+Rewrite and htaccess: Differences and Considerations for Migrating from NGINX and Apache to Caddy

 Background Information

-Rewrite, also known as URL Rewrite, URL rewriting, or pseudo-static, is a dynamic URL rewriting technique.
-It is used to rewrite the URL requested by the user to another URL to achieve a more user-friendly URL structure, improve SEO performance, or simplify complex URL paths.
-This technique is widely used in web development to hide real file paths, achieve URL normalization, and enhance website security and maintainability.
-With URL rewriting, developers can create more readable and memorable URLs, enhancing user experience and search engine indexing efficiency.
+Rewrite, also known as URL Rewrite, URL重写, or pseudo-static, is a dynamic URL rewriting technology.
+It is used to rewrite the requested URL into another URL to create a more user-friendly URL structure, improve SEO effectiveness, or simplify complex URL paths.
+This technology is widely used in web development, allowing for the hiding of real file paths, the normalization of URLs, and enhancing the security and maintainability of websites.
+Through URL rewriting, developers can create more readable and memorable URLs, thus improving user experience and search engine indexing efficiency.

-ServBay will soon support NGINX, so please pay attention to official announcements.
+ServBay currently supports NGINX and will soon support Apache, so please keep an eye on official announcements.

-ServBay comes with the Caddy web server, known for its simple configuration and automatic HTTPS.
-ServBay is pre-configured with Rewrite rules, and users typically do not need to configure additional Rewrite rules.
-For most PHP frameworks and CMS systems, ServBay works out of the box without additional configuration.
+ServBay comes with Caddy, NGINX, and Apache as web servers.
+ServBay has already pre-configured Rewrite rules for Caddy and NGINX, and users generally do not need to do any additional configuration.
+For most PHP frameworks and CMS systems, ServBay is already ready to use without extra configuration.
 However, for users migrating from NGINX and Apache to Caddy, understanding some differences and considerations is very important.
-This article will detail these topics.
+This article will elaborate on these topics.

 Out-of-the-Box Rewrite Rules

-ServBay's Caddy server is pre-configured with Rewrite rules, and users typically do not need to make any additional configurations.
-For most PHP frameworks and CMS systems, such as WordPress, Laravel, Symfony, ServBay works out of the box, without additional Rewrite rule configuration.
-If you are a user migrating from NGINX or Apache, please continue reading to learn more about the differences and considerations of Rewrite rules.
+ServBay has pre-configured Rewrite rules, and users usually do not need to make any additional configurations.
+For most PHP frameworks and CMS systems, such as WordPress, Laravel, Symfony, ServBay is already ready to use, no additional configuration of Rewrite rules is required.

 Introduction to Rewrite Rules

-Rewrite rules are used to rewrite the requested URL to another URL, commonly for SEO optimization, URL beautification, and access control.
+Rewrite rules are used to rewrite requested URLs into another URL, typically for SEO optimization, URL beautification, and access control.
 Different web servers have different ways of configuring Rewrite rules.

 Apache's htaccess